The Magic of Tapered Optical Fibers: Guiding Light to New Frontiers

 • k is the wave number (k=2π/λ, where λ is the wavelength of light).

-• n is the refractive index of the fiber core.
+• is the refractive index of the fiber core.

 The tapering process itself is a delicate art.
 Techniques like heat stretching and chemical etching transform an ordinary fiber into a tapered one.
 As the diameter narrows along the fiber’s length, light experiences enhanced confinement within the core.
 The mode field diameter (MFD), describing how light spreads within the fiber, reduces, leading to intensified light detention.